-lazy easy way (freezing vegetables without blanching, designing a garden for easy maintenance, and super easy crafts to name a few).
-But, honestly, in the fall I have tomatoes, peppers, zucchini and corn coming out of my ears and I would never have time to individually wrap each tomato like I read about here.
+As you may have figured out from reading AOC, I like to do things the easy way (freezing vegetables without blanching, designing a garden for easy maintenance, and super easy crafts to name a few).
+So in in the fall when I have tomatoes, peppers, zucchini, and corn coming out of my ears I would never have time to individually wrap each tomato like I read about here.

 Now, all you wrappers out there - I love you.
-You are who I aim to be one day.
-But this works for me – it ripens tomatoes that would go to waste on my vines but are perfect for fresh eating or making into Roasted Tomato Sauce to freeze when ripened this way (I don't usually can with late season tomatoes since there’s usually lots of imperfections).
-And since I’m sure there are a few more out there like me (right?…right?), I’m sharing my fairly quick and definitely easy method:
+One day I may be you.
+But my simpler method works for me now - it ripens tomatoes that may go to waste on my vines but are perfect for fresh eating or making into Roasted Tomato Sauce to freeze (I don't can with late season tomatoes since they are typically from late-blighted vines in my garden).

-How to Easily Ripen Tomatoes at the End of the Season
+3 Steps to Easily Ripen Tomatoes at the End of the Season

 - A hint of yellow on the side - this tomato pictured happens to be a Pineapple heirloom which is yellow, but if any green tomato is slightly yellow, there's a good chance that it will ripen if brought inside.